albertattard/java-boot-camp/02 - Data Types.md

 #### Organise Packages by Feature

-Alternatively classes can be organised by their feature.
+Alternatively, classes can be organised by their feature.
 We have two features, *orders* and *payments*.

 ```bash
 tree src/main/java